Skip to main content

 • No premature conclusions will be given without full validation

-Step 4: Updates During Investigation:
+Step 4: Updates during investigation

-Updates at least every 10 working days
+We will provide updates at least every 10 working days.
+Updates will include:

 • Progress made